stebix/woodnet/readme.md

 The first approach is to directly modify the two core model files, e.g. `woodnet.models.planar` or `woodnet.models.volumetric` such that they contain our new model implementation.
 This allows direct instantiation via the YAML-configuration file workflow.
 A drawback would be, that git merge conflicts might arise when pulling new updates from the remote repository.
 Also, poorer code structuring due to mixing of origins/concerns would be in effect.
 The second option works by copying your implementation file into the `woodnet.models` submodule of the full package.
-In practice, we can just put our custom model implementation inside a separate Python module (i.e. a `/py` file).
+In practice, we can just put our custom model implementation inside a separate Python module (i.e. a `.py` file).
 > [!IMPORTANT]
->  The file should use an approriate name with the indication prefix `customcontrib_$DESIREDNAME.py`, where the prefix with the trailing underscore `customcontrib_` should matched exactly.
+>  The file should use an appropriate name with the indication prefix `customcontrib_$DESIREDNAME.py`, where the prefix with the trailing underscore `customcontrib_` must be used exactly.
 Then, we can copy this module to the `woodnet.models` submodule and use the custom model via the YAML configuration file workflow.
 The custom model implementation modules are then collected via a filename matching scheme and are available for the name-based instantiation logic.
 Note that when we create models from the configuration, the first model class with a matching name is used.
 If we implement custom models with the same name as already implemented model, name shadowing